eloymelo/eloymelo.com/content/posts/hello-hugo.en.md

 ---
-title: "Hello Hugo"
+title: "Hello, Hugo"
 date: 2025-04-08T01:16:05-03:00
-draft: true
+draft: false
 ---

-Welcome to my first blog post!
-This site is a mix of personal portfolio, learning log, and tech thoughts.
+UPDATE: Hey there!
+This is my very first post here.

+I'm setting up this website as a hybrid portfolio + learning log.
+It'll be a place where I write about Linux, system administration, automation, Python, and more — both in **English and Portuguese**.

+Stay tuned!